doneee/composable-transform-functions/README.md

-#composable-transform-functions
+# composable-transform-functions
-## Allows you to compose a list of functions to apply to a value, in order to transform or validate it
+Allows you to compose a list of functions to apply to a value, in order to transform or validate it.